 If you're not using the chai concentrate immediately - or if you make a bigger batch - store it in a mason jar in the refrigerator until ready to use.
 It should last for at least a couple of weeks.

-Starbucks can step aside - here are a few other DIY coffee shop beverages you'll love!
+Starbucks can step aside - here are more easy recipes for DIY coffee shop beverages!

 Have you made this recipe?